Bylaws – means the Bylaws of Vision Vancouver

 8. Questions and Complaints: The Role of the Privacy Officer or designated individual

-8.1 The Privacy Officer or designated individual is responsible for ensuring Vision Vancouver Electoral Society compliance with this policy and the Personal Information Protection Act.
+8.1 The Privacy Officer or their designated individual is responsible for ensuring Vision Vancouver Electoral Society compliance with this policy and the Personal Information Protection Act.

 8.2 Individuals or Members should direct any complaints, concerns or questions regarding Vision Vancouver Electoral Society compliance in writing to the Privacy Officer.
 If the Privacy Officer is unable to resolve the concern, the individual or member may also write to the Information and Privacy Commissioner of British Columbia.